Animal42069/BetterPenetration/README.md

 # BetterPenetration
-This plugin seeks to solve to "telescoping" issue that occurs in HScenes in AI Shoujo and Honey Select 2.
+This plugin seeks to solve to "telescoping" issue that occurs in HScenes in AI Shoujo, Honey Select 2, and Koikatsu.
 It also adds some additional features to overall improve the HScene experience.

 # Features
 Replaces the default "telescoping" behavior by allowing the head to move past the point of penetration.<br>